facelessuser/RegReplace/docs/src/markdown/usage.md

                         Works only for Regex (with and without Backrefs) and Re (with Backrefs).
                         See http://facelessuser.github.io/backrefs/#format-replacements for more info.

+    selection_inputs    (bool -default=False): Use selection for inputs into find pattern.
+                        Global setting "selection_only" must be disabled for this to work.

     multi_pass:         (bool - default=False): Perform multiple sweeps on the scope region to find and replace all instances of the regex when regex cannot be formatted to find all instances.
 Since a replace can change a scope, this can be useful.